dhrutipandya177/IntelliChat-AI-Powered-Live-Search-with-Laravel/README.md

 ## 📧 Contact

-For any inquiries or questions, please reach out to our team at chatgpt@example.com.
-We'd love to hear from you!
+For any inquiries or questions, please reach out to me at dhrutipandya02627@gmail.com.
+I'd love to hear from you!

 ---